UPDATE Jan 2015 Action Sports Cam reviews are down below the video file converting information is first.

 - Your now in the conversion window of Roxio, now go up and select movies

-- push the green go button and Roxio will convert your .mts file to WMV file in the highest quality possible.
-You will be amazed at the results.
-Note: where these converted videos are saved usually in the my movies or videos folder on your computer, but you can choose where to save the videos, or make a shortcut on your desktop to video folder.
+- push the green go button and Roxio will convert your video, where these converted videos are saved usually in the my movies or videos folder on your computer, but you can choose where to save the videos, or make a shortcut on your desktop to video folder.

 - Once your video is converted and saved.
 I delete the .mts files in the unconverted folder so that I can save hard drive space.